illinoistech-itm/jhajek/itms-564/Readme.md

 Change directory to: `jhajek/itms-564/` and run the required configuration shell script: `sudo bash ./cluster-script-run-after-install.sh`

-These are needed modifications the OTS Cyber Tech requires to let our systems on the network.
+These are needed OS modifications required by the OTS Cyber Tech group to let our systems on the network.
 Reboot after install.

 ## Items